How busy is it right now?

 When can I take off the mask?

 - We ask you keep it on as much as possible.
 Need a drink?
 No problem.
-Need to take a few unrestricted breaths after finishing a climb?
-That’s cool.
 But, please do try to keep it up most of the time you are inside.

 - Check out the “DMZ” (that’s the “De-Mask Zone”) on our patio when you need a longer break from the confines of the mask.
-At anytime you can feel free to step outside to the DMZ for a mask break; just respect the space between you and others.
+Feel free to step out for a mask break at all times; just respect the space between you and others.

 Do I have to be a member to climb?